ahlrothanton/ict4tn027-3005/h1/README.md

 ## d) Install Kali Linux and test it out

-I created a tool([setup-dev-env.sh](../tools/setup-dev-env.sh) bash script), that sets up a development environment for me.
+I created a Vagrant setup ([Vagrantfile](../Vagrantfile)), that sets up a development environment for me.
 It runs WebGoat in Docker and Kali Linux on VirtualBox using Vagrant.

 I tried netcat to test if my local machine had port 53 open.